ErikKassubek/ADVOCATE/doc/usage.md

 has been implemented, that will only terminate the analysis of the given tests and continue with the next, without crashing the whole program.
 To disable this, you can set the `-panic` flag.

+## Warning

+It is the users responsibility of the user to make sure, that the input to the program, including e.g. API calls are equal for the recording and the tracing.
+Otherwise the replay is likely to get stuck.

+Do not change the program code between trace recording and replay.
+The identification of the operations is based on the file names and lines, where the operations occur.
+If they get changed, the program will most likely block without terminating.
+If you need to change the program, you must either rerun the trace recording or change the effected trace elements in the recorded trace.
+This also includes the adding of the replay header.
+Make sure, that it is already in the program (but commented out), when you run the recording.